 - Nearly 10% of all motorcycle riders involved in an accident failed to carry adequate motorcycle insurance coverage.

 - According to the “Hurt” report, 75% of accidents were found to involve a motorcycle and a passenger vehicle.

-- Motorcycles equipped with fairings and windshields are less likely to be involved in an accident.
-These items add to the visibility of the motorcycle long term.
+- Motorcycles equipped with fairings and windshields are less likely to be involved in an accident because these items add to the visibility of the motorcycle long term.

-- At least 25% of motorcyclists involved in fatal accidents in 2016 were under the influence of alcohol.
-This is the highest percentage of all vehicle groups.
+- At least 25% of motorcyclists involved in fatal accidents in 2016 were under the influence of alcohol, the highest percentage of all vehicle groups.